OSintt/OSintt/README.md

 <h1>About me 🍢</h1>
-Hello 👋, my name's OSint .
-I'm a Fullstack Web Developer 💻 with some experience in Robothics 🤖, Crypto 🪙 and AI 🧠 <br>
+Hey 👋, my name's OSint .
+I'm a Fullstack Dev 💻 with some experience in Robotics 🤖, Crypto 🪙, Cloud ☁️, Virtualization 🖥️ and AI 🧠 <br>
 My main language is JavaScript 🟡 but I can code in Python 🐍, PHP 🔵 and Rust 🦀<br>
 I'm an Open-Source lover 🗽, you can find some of my projects <a href="https://github.com/OSintt?tab=repositories" target="_blank">here</a>
 <h1>Donations 🐼</h1>